REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints

 \section{REDS Optimization for Caches}

-Embedded ML frameworks like Tensorflow Lite typically store model weight matrices in row-major order.
-This means, that each row of a weight matrix is stored contiguously in memory.
-Without the use of sub-networks these weights are also accessed in a contiguous fashion.
-However, when using subnetworks for model inference, some neurons and their corresponding weights are omitted, resulting in non-contiguous memory access.
+Embedded ML frameworks like TFLite typically store model weight matrices in row-major order.
+This means that each row of a weight matrix is stored contiguously in memory.
+Without the use of subnetworks these weights are also accessed in a contiguous fashion.
+However, when using subnetworks for model inference, some neurons and their weights are omitted, resulting in non-contiguous memory access.
 This effect is illustrated in Figure~\ref{fig:REDS_Dense_splits}.
-We now show how by simply adapting the computational graph at compile time, we are able to optimize the computation of REDS subnetworks for devices with a cache memory architecture.
+We now show how by adapting the computational graph at compile time, we are able to optimize the computation of \reds subnetworks for devices with a cache memory architecture.